apache/incubator-streampark/README.md

 Make Flink|Spark easier

-> A magical framework that makes Flink development easier
+> A magical framework that make stream processing easier!

 ## 🚀 Introduction

-The original intention of `StreamX` is to make the development of `Flink` easier. `StreamX` focuses on the management of development phases and tasks.
+The original intention of `StreamX` is to make stream processing easier. `StreamX` focuses on the management of development phases and tasks.
 Our ultimate goal is to build a one-stop big data solution integrating stream processing, batch processing, data warehouse and data laker.